-Cash and cash equivalents consist of demand deposits, money market funds, and certificates of deposit held at qualified public depositories.
+Cash and cash equivalents consist of demand deposits, money market funds, and certificates of deposit with an original maturity at purchase of less than ninety days held at qualified public depositories.
 Qualified public depositories of public funds are required to provide collateral each month pursuant to Chapter 280.04, Florida Statutes.
 The collateral is held by the Florida Division of Treasury under the provisions of the State of Florida Public Depository Act.
 Any loss not covered by the pledged securities and Federal Deposit Insurance Corporation (FDIC) deposit insurance would be assessed by the Florida Division of Treasury and paid by the other public depositories.
-Therefore, any amount of the agency fund's demand deposits in excess of FDIC protection would be fully insured or collateralized.
+Therefore, any amount of the special revenue fund's demand deposits in excess of FDIC protection would be fully insured or collateralized.